msander/keycloak/keycloak-valkey/STATE.md

 - User login failure provider persists brute-force counters in Valkey hashes with monotonic updates and TTL enforcement aligned with realm policies.
 - Authentication session provider stores root sessions and per-tab authentication state in Valkey hashes with optimistic updates and TTL derived from realm lifespans.
 - User session provider persists online and offline user sessions together with client sessions in Valkey hashes, enforcing realm lifespans/idle timeouts via TTL and optimistic transactions.
+- User session provider now refreshes Valkey TTLs when clock-skewed or same-second refreshes report the same or older `lastSessionRefresh`, preventing premature logouts in multi-node clusters and covered by regression tests for skewed and unchanged timestamps.
 - User session persister stores durable online and offline sessions plus client session metadata in Valkey with query indexes for counts, pagination, and expiry management.
 - Public key cache now uses a Valkey-aware storage provider with cluster invalidation events, local cache clearing hooks, and Valkey-native event serializers that avoid Protostream dependencies.
 - Public key storage and cache factories now resolve the Valkey-backed cluster provider and only skip listener registration when it is truly unavailable, keeping Valkey-based clusters functional without Infinispan.